emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/index.md

 </body>
 ```

 Many components are also available as CSS components.
-These components do not require javascript and are useful as lightweight alternatives to Web Components.
+These components do not require JavaScript and are useful as lightweight alternatives to Web Components.
 The respective documentation of a component indicates if it is available as a CSS component.

 Following code block shows the same button as in the previous example as a CSS component.